 UNDIAGNOSED?

-If you’re a patient, parent, or caregiver, sign-up for free access to RareLook™, and create a science-based, do-it-yourself second opinion.
-Print Letter to Treating Physician, that includes all signs & symptoms (S&S) selected, and a list of predicted rare diseases to share with physician.
+If you are a patient, parent, or caregiver searching for answers about an undiagnosed condition in a loved one, please sign up for free access to RareLook™.
+You can print a Letter to Treating Physician that includes the selected signs and symptoms (S&S) and a list of predicted rare diseases to share with the physician.

-Pharma companies that market one or more approved treatments and/or conduct clinical trials, and choose to sponsor free access to RareMDx™ for medical professionals, will be acknowledged on the one-page overview of each rare disease in which they have a vested interest.
+Pharma companies that market one or more approved treatments and/or conduct clinical trials are kindly invited to sponsor free access to RareMDx™ for medical professionals.

-Both RareMDx and RareLook are built on the same data platform, where each S&S is assigned a relevance weight per disease.
-They share the same methodology and combine human intelligence (HI) with cautious support of artificial intelligence (AI).
+Both RareMDx and RareLook are built from the ground up and operate on the same data platform, where each S&S is assigned a disease-specific relevance weight.
+Both tools share the same methodology, algorithm and combine human intelligence (HI) with the cautious support of artificial intelligence (AI).

 Rare Disease Centers of Excellence in 39 countries